ChromiaProject/postchain-chromia/directory1-example/docs/README.md

 `app` is the city tracker which can be deployed to the network.
 `config` contains node configurations for four nodes.
 By default, they are pointing to `docker.db.properties` which uses `host.docker.internal:5432`.
 Update this path to the real database that you are using.
 `provider` contains configurations for four providers.
-THey are all pointing towards node 0-3 respectively.
+They are all pointing towards node 0-3 respectively.
 Change this using `pmc config` command.
 `scripts` contains some utility scripts. `find-ip` lets you find your external ip address.
 Note that in a production environment, the IP of the server running the node must be used.
 `setup.sh` will unpack all tarballs and generate blockchain configurations.